Flexiana/datascript-diff/readme.md

 - Vectors, e.g. `[1 2 3 4]`.
 - Maps, e.g. `{:key "value"}`.

-The project was developed to be used mainly with ClojureScript, but some namespaces ware wrote with `cljc` extension for [portable files in multiple Clojure platforms](https://clojure.org/reference/reader#_reader_conditionals)
+The project was developed to be used mainly with ClojureScript, but some namespaces were wrote with `cljc` extension for [portable files in multiple Clojure platforms](https://clojure.org/reference/reader#_reader_conditionals)

 ## Contents